 Why Are Some Grow Lights Purple?
 3 Key Reasons Why We Think You Should Avoid Them

-In this article we will explain both the science and history of why some grow lights continue to be purple, as well as offer 3 key reasons why we think you should avoid purple grow lights (and use a full spectrum 'white' one instead).
+In this article, we will explain both the science and history of why some grow lights continue to be purple, as well as offer three key reasons why we think you should avoid purple grow lights (and use a full spectrum 'white' one instead).

 Why Are Some Grow Lights Purple?